wencruz/ModuleManager/Module-Manager-Handbook.md

         @atmosphereCurve // Edit SomePart's node atmosphereCurve.
 Note that this node doesn't have a name.
         {
-            @key,0 = 0 390 // Edits the FIRST Field "key" from the "atmosphereCurve"
+            @key,0 = 0 390 // Edits the FIRST "key" Key from the "atmosphereCurve"
-            @key,1 = 1 320 // Edits the SECOND Field "key" from the "atmosphereCurve" property
+            @key,1 = 1 320 // Edits the SECOND "key" Key from the "atmosphereCurve" property
         }

         !PROPELLANT[Oxidizer] {} // Removes the node PROPELLANT named "Oxidizer" from the PART.